aashapun11/fitnessTracker/README.md

 # 🏋️ Fitness Tracker Web App

-**Next‑level MERN fitness tracker** to log workouts, track calories and stay motivated with monitor streaks.
+**Next‑level fitness tracker** is a full-stack web app built with the MERN stack.
+It helps you log workouts, track your calorie burn, maintain daily streaks and all in one beautifully designed dashboard.

 🌐 **Live Site:** [fitnesstracker-frontend-lgz6.onrender.com](https://fitnesstracker-frontend-lgz6.onrender.com/)